iamvitalyo/jin/readme.txt

 Pentagram = 4 - 2 - 2 = 0
 1 + 2 + 3 + 4 + 5 = 5

+If make big circle around earth, gravity will choose for him balanced position, circle will divide earth on two, on true and false.
+False i think its down by equator, on false part is hard to survive, this part not for life.

 Woman please we need your help!
 All files on project are free, you can fork or dowload all and create your own project.
 Need to check this information but i will write: statistics of child death on African continent - 1 child / per 10 seconds,